-- A. To be eligible to conduct the recruitment/intake of new members, social-Greek letter organizations must: - i.
-Have no institutional or Inter/National Headquarters sanctions prohibiting them from conducting recruitment/intake - ii.
+A.In order to be eligible to conduct the recruitment/intake of new members, social-Greek letter organizations must:

+- i.
+Have no institutional or inter/national sanctions prohibiting them from conducting recruitment/intake ii.
 Provide a valid certificate of insurance - iii.
-Have submitted a new member education/intake plan for that academic term and received approval by the Office of Fraternity and Sorority Life, their chapter advisor (as applicable), and their Inter/National Headquarters.
+Have submitted a new member education/intake plan for that academic term and proposed recruitment/intake programs including marketing materials

-Expansion and Recognition Policy Shippensburg University Fraternity & Sorority Life
+Shippensburg University Office of Fraternity & Sorority Life Expansion & Recognition Policy